-Tutus Loco is a small, proudly South African business run by Peter and Laurie Webb from their home in Irene, Centurion.
+Tutus Loco is a small, proudly South African business founded by the late Peter Webb and now run by his wife, Laurie Webb, from their home in Irene, Centurion.

 This is their story, as told by Peter Webb:

 In 2016 I was invited because of my observational skills in the field to help Dr Connal Eardley, South Africa's solitary bee expert conduct a solitary bee survey in the Kalahari.
 I started with little knowledge of solitary bees, but after many hours together in the quiet of the Kalahari discussing and documenting these amazing creatures, I came home with a new passion.
 Already a member of the Lepidopterist (Butterfly and Moth) Society of Africa, as well as a registered spider collector for the ARC (I had contributed a large number of photographs and specimens to the Agricultural Research Centre, ARC).
 I now had another thing to get excited and passionate about.

 We (my wife, Laurie, and I) researched further and experimented with wood and bamboo making the first hotels.
 I would say that they were semi-successful.
 Bees moved in but some holes attracted nothing at all.
 Those original hotels are still hanging on our veranda many years later and the holes are still empty.
 This of course gave us invaluable insight.
 We corrected our mistakes, experimented further, and the next season we had a full house!
 Much joy!